-The data is brought to you by Matchmade.
+The data is brought to you by Matchmade, the intelligent influencer marketing platform.
 Every few minutes, we analyze all gaming-related channels and videos on YouTube and Twitch.
 That’s over 3.8 million channels, 371 million videos on YouTube, 15 million streams on Twitch, and 26 000 games.

 Data disclaimer: The data we provide is based on the latest video view count and number of videos that could have accumulated at any given point.

 Brawl Stars vs Clash Royale

 We began our data dive by comparing the performance of Brawl Stars on YouTube in its first 30 days to how Clash Royale performed in the similar time frame.
 According to the Matchmade platform, Clash Royale reached 394 million views and 2949 videos in its first 30 days.
 As for Brawl Stars, it hit 172 million views and 3227 videos.

 However, although the graphs indicate that Clash Royale’s viewership is significantly higher than Brawl Stars’, they also show there are more videos related to Brawl Stars on YouTube than Clash Royale.
 We speculate that this was due to the number of content creators that have already dedicated their channels to Brawl Stars before the game’s official global release (Supercell released the beta version back in June 2017).

 When we compared the game to how 4 other top mobile hits performed on YouTube in their first 30 days, the results revealed that Brawl Stars is leading with 172 million views and 3227 YouTube videos.
 According to the graphs, this mobile hit has surpassed Supercell’s Clash of Clans and Dvloper’s Granny by over 118 million and 120 million views respectively.
 As a result, these two games come in second and third place with the following numbers below: